Effective Window Function for Lagrangian Halos: Lagrangian Window Function

 We estimate $p_{\rm h}(r)$ for each protohalo from the ratio $ n_{\rm h}(r) / n_{\rm m}(r) $, where $ n_{\rm h}(r) $ is the number density of particles belonging to the Lagrangian halo.
 The results are shown in Fig.~\ref{fig:nh_ntot_ratio}.
-To compute $ n_{\rm h}(r) $, for each Lagrangian halo, we bin all the particles at the grid position belonging to the Lagrangian halo into spherical shells about the center of mass of the halo, and we then compute the number density of the shells.
+To estimate $ n_{\rm h}(r)$, for each Lagrangian halo, we bin all the protohalo particles belonging to the Lagrangian halo into spherical shells about the center of mass of the halo, and we then compute the number density in each shell.
 The spherically averaged number density is further averaged over all the halos in the same mass bin.
-We carry out the same procedure for all the particles around the halo center to compute $n_{\rm m}(r)$.
+We estimate $n_{\rm m}(r)$ by carrying out the same procedure for all the particles (protohalo or not).
 In both cases, we use the particles traced back to the initial grid points, and not the 2LPT displaced positions.
-This lets us replace $n_{\rm m}$ with $\bar{n}_{\rm m}$ in Eq.~\ref{eq:N_pnm}.
+See Appendix~\ref{sec:displaced} for results based on the 2LPT positions.

-Fig.~\ref{fig:nh_ntot_ratio} shows the measurements from both Carmen and Oriana with Lagrangian protohalos obtained from Eulerian halos at $ z=0.97$ and 0 respectively.
-The results from $ z=0.97$ and $z=0$ are very similar.
-To absorb most of the mass dependence, the radius is normalized with respect to $R_{\rm Lag}$.
-We find that in this normalized variable, the results from halos spanning three orders of magnitude in mass follow a very similar profile.
-However, there is remains a small residual mass dependence: the less massive halos are slightly more diffuse than the more massive ones.
+Fig.~\ref{fig:nh_ntot_ratio} shows the measurements from both Carmen and Oriana for the Lagrangian protohalos of Eulerian halos identified at $z=0.97$ and 0 respectively.
+The results from the two redshifts are very similar.
+Normalizing distances by the mean $R_{\rm Lag}$ in the mass bin (rather than doing this halo by halo) removes most of the dependence on mass.
+Indeed, in this normalized variable, protohalos spanning three orders of magnitude in mass follow very similar profiles.
+However, there is a small residual mass dependence: the less massive protohalos are slightly more diffuse than the more massive ones.
+In general, $p_{\rm h}\sim 1$ on small scales, but when $r/R_{\rm Lag}\ge 1$, then the profile drops sharply: it is smoother than a tophat and more localized than a Gaussian, in qualitative agreement with Fig.~3 of \cite{DalalWhite_etal2008}.

-Fig.~\ref{fig:nh_ntot_ratio} shows that the profile drops sharply at $r/R_{\rm Lag} \sim 1 $, but it is smoother than a tophat and more localized than a Gaussian.
-This agrees with Fig.~3 of \cite{DalalWhite_etal2008}.
-Even at $r / R_{\rm Lag} \lesssim 0.5$, $ p_{\rm h} $ is still a few per cent less than 1.
-Evidently, a small fraction of the dark matter particles which start out close to the center of mass of the protohalo are not incorporated into the final Eulerian halo.
-The protohalo may consist of more than one lump.
-If we use only the main lump in the Lagrangian halo as in \cite{DespaliTormenSheth2013}, the resultant $ p_{\rm h} $ near the center would be closer to unity.
+The careful reader will have noted that $p_{\rm h}$ differs from unity at small $r$.
+Appendix~\ref{sec:discrete} discusses this limit and shows that some of the difference from unity is a consequence of discreteness effects, especially for the least massive halos.
+Moreover, if the protohalo consists of more than one lump, and we use only the main lump in the Lagrangian protohalo as in \cite{DespaliTormenSheth2013}, the resultant $ p_{\rm h} $ near the center is closer to unity.
+Thus, while it is possible that a small fraction of particles from the center of the protohalo escape, this fraction is smaller than the Figure indicates.